Learn About the Best Soil for Autoflowers

 Secondary additive for an auto-flower mix

-Secondary substrates complement the soil's component, making it suitable for growing auto-flowers through different growing seasons.
+Secondary substrates complement the ground’s component, making it suitable for growing auto-flowers through different growing seasons.
 These materials also help you control the density of your autoflower soil, making sure it is light enough for aeration and just heavy enough for little water retention.
 The most commonly used secondary substrates in auto-flower soil include;

 1. Biochar